 From a machine learning perspective, classification is often performed with supervised learning against a known standard, whereas clustering typically uses unsupervised learning as there is rarely a standard to learn against.
-Many clustering algorithms have been proposed, including K-means [15], spectral clustering [16], mean-shift [17], and hierarchical clustering [18].
+Many clustering algorithms have been proposed, including K-means [12], spectral clustering [13], mean shift [14], and hierarchical clustering [15].

-In our research, in order to automatically generate concept clusters, we compute the numerical similarity between concepts.
-We calculate this numerical similarity through paragraph similarity with word embedding as a building block and compare the results between automatic and human clustering.
+In our research, in order to automatically generate concept clusters, we compute the numerical similarity between concepts through paragraph similarity with word embedding as a building block and compare the results between automatic and human clustering.